-The first statewide survey to collect data on both substances use and its precursors was piloted Spring 2017, via phone and on-line, with one to two hundred 12-18 year olds for each of the seven Local Management Entities/Managed Care Organizations.
+The first statewide survey to collect data on both substances use and its precursors was piloted Spring 2017, via phone and on-line, with one to two hundred 12-18-year-olds for each of the seven Local Management Entities/Managed Care Organizations.
 Due to the nature of the timeline and mode, questions on tobacco and marijuana use were limited.
-We will extend that survey to a biennial survey that provides county level estimates for 12-20-year-olds across the state, and also to more fully capture tobacco, including vaping, and marijuana use.
-The survey will utilize address-based sampling to select participants, and use a tiered, multimode process to collect the data, thereby maximizing the number of surveys and response rate in the most cost-efficient manner possible.
+We will extend that survey to a biennial survey that provides county level estimates for 12-20-year-olds across the state, and to more fully capture tobacco, including vaping, and marijuana use.
+The survey will utilize address-based sampling to select participants, and use a tiered, multi-mode process to collect the data, thereby maximizing the number of surveys and response rate in the most cost-efficient manner possible.
 We will also explore having multiple survey forms to expand the array of questions we ask without increasing the length of the survey.
-A follow-up to the baseline survey will be administered in 2024 during the No Cost Extension prior to the conclusion of the grant.